JGCRI/stitches/paper/paper.md

-impact-relevant atmospheric variables such as temperature, precipitation, relative humidity, and sea level pressure can be emulated by `STITCHES` as they are scenario-independent and have a short memory (compared to the window used by ‘STITCHES’, presently set to nine (9) years).
+impact-relevant atmospheric variables such as temperature, precipitation, relative humidity, and sea level pressure can be emulated by `STITCHES` as they are scenario-independent and have a short memory (compared to the window used by `STITCHES`, presently set to nine (9) years).
 Any variable that the ESM has archived can be emulated jointly.
 Variables that represent the cumulative effect of warming, such as sea level rise, or that have a long memory, like glacier mass loss or mega-drought, cannot be emulated with `STITCHES`. `STITCHES` can produce new